arqam-dev/CodeWithArqam/README.md

    ```
 3. Restart your development server

 **Note:** The feature works without any API key using Hugging Face, but OpenAI provides better quality responses.
+The AI enrichment feature enhances learning by providing additional context and explanations for complex topics.

 ## Reviews System